 If your skin has broken down you may need to have a dressing on it.
 The dressing protects the area, keeps it clean and moist and helps it to heal.

-There are different types of dressings.
-The one you need depends on your wound.
-They include
+There are different types of dressings, the one you need will depend on your wound.

 Your nurse will assess your pressure sore to decide which dressing is best for you, change it as needed and monitor how well it is working.

 If there is some dead tissue around the sore, it can slow healing.
 You may have to have any dead cells removed to help it heal.
-Nurses call this debridement.
+This is called debridement.
 It can be done in different ways.